Laurian1906/frontend-chatbot/README.md

 # Chatbot Interface made with React

-The web application is made from scratch with React.js, it is communicating with the backend from: https://github.com/Laurian1906/backend-chatbot
+This web application is made from scratch with React.js, it is communicating with the backend from: https://github.com/Laurian1906/backend-chatbot